MicrosoftDocs/bot-docs/articles/dotnet/formflow.md

 ---
-title: FormFlow in the Bot Builder SDK for .NET | Microsoft Docs
+title: Guide conversations with FormFlow | Microsoft Docs
-description: Learn how to implement FormFlow with the Bot Builder SDK for .NET.
+description: Learn how to simplify and guide complex conversation flows with FormFlow with the Bot Builder SDK for .NET.
-keywords: Bot Framework, .NET, Bot Builder, SDK, FormFlow
 author: kbrandl
 manager: rstand
 ms.topic: article